Housing & Emergency Programs

 Building Materials for Housing

 Antonio and Catarina have three children and live in a small house made of tin walls and a tin roof.
 They have no stove, water, or electricity, and use candles for light.
 Antonio has an FTF sponsor who helps with tuition for a course to enhance his weaving skills so he can earn more money.
 He would like to build a more habitable house with a stove, cupboards, and laundry tub.
-Building materials for a house cost about $3500, so the $40/mo from Antonio's sponsor is not enough.
+Building a house costs about $3500, so the $40/mo from Antonio's sponsor is not enough.
 Donors who want to help families construct safer homes may contribute to the FTF housing fund.

 Latrines, Stoves, and Chimneys